 We finally were able to get the three little boys to decide on a Halloween costume, after changing their minds about a thousand times each.
 Last night, after much debate, they all declared they want to be bats!
 I’m not sure if they are all aware that they are going to be bats and not “Batman” but I’ll cross that bridge when we come to it.
-We looked at lots of bat costume ideas and none of them actually resemble the super hero bat so I’m not misleading them even though today when I confirmed with them that they still wanted to be bats they all in unison screeched “BATMAN!”.
-Today we decided to do a Bat Craft to get them even more excited about their upcoming costumes.
-This DIY Halloween Garland with adorable felt bats actually turned into a craft and a few different activities for them.
+We looked at lots of bat costume ideas and today we decided to do a Bat Craft to get them even more excited about their upcoming costumes.
+This DIY Halloween Felt Garland with spooky bats actually turned into a craft and a few different activities for them.
 I hope you enjoy this flying bat Halloween decoration.

 - Black Felt

 - Fabric Paint Pen